nafissa-create/ANN_mini-project/README.md

 ## Analysis 1: PHQ-9 Risk Classification

--Algorithm: Artificial Neural Network (Keras Sequential,64→32→4 softmax)
+* Algorithm: Artificial Neural Network (Keras Sequential,64→32→4 softmax)
--Target: PHQ-9 score, converted into 4 clinical risk bands (Minimal / Mild /
+* Target: PHQ-9 score, converted into 4 clinical risk bands (Minimal / Mild /
 Moderate / Moderately Severe-Severe) rather than predicted as a raw number
--Rationale: PHQ-9 is a self-reported screening measure.
+* Rationale: PHQ-9 is a self-reported screening measure.
 Framing it as risk-band classification mirrors how PHQ-9 is actually used in practice and allows evaluation via confusion matrix, showing which risk levels get confused with each other.
--Preprocessing: rows with missing values dropped, gender labels standardized, categorical variables one-hot encoded, features scaled
+* Preprocessing: rows with missing values dropped, gender labels standardized, categorical variables one-hot encoded, features scaled

 ## Analysis 2: CGPA Prediction